Pannalal Bhattacharya: Career

 Pannalal started singing in 1947, at the age of 17, with another renowned musician, Sanat Sinha.
-His elder brother Prafulla took them both to a program, where none of them were allowed to sing because of the immaturity in their voices.
-They encountered the same problem at HMV.
+His elder brother Prafulla Bhattacharya took them both to a program, where none of them were allowed to sing because of the immaturity in their voices.
+They encountered the same problem at His Master's Voice.
 They got their first break in Megaphone.
 At first Pannalal sang modern Bengali songs, until Bishwanath Kumar, a friend of Sanat Sinha signed him for his first hit Shyama sangeet, "Aamar sadh na mitilo aasha na purilo, sokoli phuraye jay ma..."
 (None of my desires were fulfilled, nor my hopes have come true, O mother...).
 This rendition is now acclaimed as a classic in Bengal.
 However, "Aamar Sadhna mitilo" wasn't Pannalal's first Shyama sangeet record.
 His earlier and popular songs include "Aamar Mayer Paye Jaba Hoye", "Tui naki Ma Dayamayee", Tui je Kemon Dayamayee", "Sakali Tomari Ichha", "Amay De Ma Pagal Kore", "Muchiye De Ma Aamar a Duti Nayan", "Moneri basona shyama" among others.

+Pannalal Bhattacharya learned music from Prafulla Bhattacharya and Dhananjay Bhattacharya.